 P.S. you can also make your own quick tamarind chutney with some tamarind paste (that’s the brand I use – a little goes a long way and it lasts forever), sweetener of choice, and your favorite Indian spices.
 Here’s one chutney recipe.

-- 4-6 medium potatoes, skins intact, scrubbed and roughly chopped
+- 5 medium potatoes skins intact, scrubbed and roughly chopped

-- 3 c. water or unsalted vegetable broth (or salted broth and reduce the salt above)
+- 3 cups water or unsalted vegetable broth (or salted broth and reduce the salt above)

-- ½ c. (or more) cooked green peas, chickpeas, or mung beans
+- 1/2 cup cooked green peas, chickpeas, or mung beans (or more)

-- fresh cilantro, tamarind chutney, or other chutney of choice - for serving
+- fresh cilantro, tamarind chutney, or other chutney of choice (optional, for serving)

 - In a large saucepan, add the potatoes along with water to cover them by a few inches.
 Bring to a boil, and cook until the potatoes are fork tender.
 Rinse and drain the cooked potatoes.

 - Meanwhile, warm the coconut oil over medium heat in a skillet.
 Add the chilis, garlic, and onion, and stir.
 Cook for 2-3 minutes, until softened slightly.

 - Add all of the ingredients for the spice blend, and stir.
 Continue stirring frequently, cooking at medium heat for about 2 more minutes, until the spices are fragrant and slightly browned.

 - Remove from the heat, and remove the mixture from the pan immediately.
 Add to a blender or food processor, and blend until mostly smooth.